scottleith/lstm/README.md

 <b>lstm_class.py</b> Is like lstm_dicts, but implemented as a Python class.

-<b>lstm_multilayer.py</b> Is a pair of classes, one for individual LSTM layers, and one to implement layers together.
-Unlike the prior implementations, this class holds all gate weights and biases (forget, input, output, candidate) in a single matrix.
+<b>lstm_multilayer.py</b> Unlike the prior implementations, this class holds all gate weights and biases (forget, input, output, candidate) in a single matrix and runs quite a bit faster.